nawabahmadreshi/documentation/pages/getting-started/universal-links.md

 1. You should see a message telling you the status of your domain under the `Domain name` field.
 If you don't, please type your domain in again.
 1. Click the `Save` button.

-{% image src='/img/pages/features/universal-links/custom-domain-success.png' 3-quarters center alt='successful custom subdomain configuration' %}
+{% image src='/img/pages/getting-started/universal-links/custom-domain-success.png' 3-quarters center alt='successful custom subdomain configuration' %}

 #### Custom ROOT domain (branch.com)

 1. Follow [CloudFlare's instructions](https://support.cloudflare.com/hc/en-us/articles/200169046-How-do-I-add-a-CNAME-record-) to set up your root domain with a CNAME to `custom.bnc.lt`
-1. Using the CloudFlare control panel, proxy your traffic to the domain `custom.bnc.lt` by clicking the cloud with the arrow to make it _orange_. {% image src='/img/pages/features/universal-links/orange_cloud.png' 3-quarters center alt='cloudflare TLS configuration' %}
+1. Using the CloudFlare control panel, proxy your traffic to the domain `custom.bnc.lt` by clicking the cloud with the arrow to make it _orange_. {% image src='/img/pages/getting-started/universal-links/orange_cloud.png' 3-quarters center alt='cloudflare TLS configuration' %}
 1. Make your Crypto settings match this screenshot.
-This is done by enabling SSL. {% image src='/img/pages/features/universal-links/ssl.png' half center alt='cloudflare TLS' %}
+This is done by enabling SSL. {% image src='/img/pages/getting-started/universal-links/ssl.png' half center alt='cloudflare TLS' %}

-#### Troubleshooting SSL
+{% protip title="Troubleshooting SSL" %}

 The following error message will appear in your OS-level logs if your domain doesn't have SSL set up properly: